A Misconception of Lifter's Back Pain

 Lower back pain is one of the most common complaints amongst exercise enthusiasts and those dabbling into it for the first time.
 The problem is no one looks for the source of their back pain.
 Most people assume no matter how light the weight they lifted was, it "must have been the weight that was just too heavy."

 The reality of the problem is that one source of a lot of people's lower back pain (lumbago) is their gluteus medius.
-The gluteus medius is in charge of keeping your pelvis level during walking, keeping your pelvis stable as you bear weight on it and while abducting your femur from your other leg.
+The gluteus medius is in charge of keeping your pelvis level during walking, keeping your pelvis stable as you bear weight on it, and while abducting your femur from your other leg.
 There are several reasons your gluteus medius could have developed a weakness.
-The naturally wide hipped have a disadvantage of this area being weak along with those that sit for hours on end.
+The naturally wide hipped has the disadvantage of this area being weak along with those that sit for hours on end.
 Another reason is having stronger quads and hamstrings rather than your gluteus medius.
 When exercising so many of us have a tendency to not squeeze at the top of our lifts which contracts our gluteus medius.
-This action is crucial in preventing the under development of this area while we strengthen the rest of our body.
-The domino affect is when we squat, deadlift, or run our lower lumbar will attempt to compensate when our weak side fails to abduct, placing a strain on our gluteus medius.
-Other signs you have a weak gluteus is, outside knee pain, medial knee pain, shin splints and plantar fasciitis.
+This action is crucial in preventing the underdevelopment of this area while we strengthen the rest of our body.
+The domino effect is when we squat, deadlift, or run our lower lumbar will attempt to compensate when our weak side fails to abduct, placing a strain on our gluteus medius.
+Other signs you have a weak gluteus are, outside knee pain, medial knee pain, shin splints, and plantar fasciitis.
 Outside knee pain can be a result of a weak gluteus when running due to your hip dropping and consequently tightening the muscles around your upper femurs.
 This in turn pulls on the lateral aspect of the femur's epicondyle (outside of your knee).

 Medial gluteus :

-Posterior Superior iliac Spine (P.S.I.S) AKA the "dimples" above the buttocks - Pain associated with it is along the rear belt line into the lumbago.
+Posterior Superior iliac Spine (P.S.I.S) AKA the "dimples" above the buttocks - Pain associated with it is along the rear belt line into the lumar.

 Middle Gluteus Medius

-The illiac crest aka hip crest- Pain associated is in the upper glute and posterior thigh.
+The iliac crest aka hip crest- Pain associated is in the upper glute and posterior thigh.